timmcginley/Agile/Schedule/10/README.md

 *7th November 2023*

-1. thing
-2. other thing
+1. The medical link to agile prototyping.